 Neonatal Intensive Care Unit (NICU)

-If you have a sick or premature infant, you want and need the absolute best care possible.
-U.S. News & World Report has ranked our neonatology program just that — number one in the country.
+If you have a sick or premature infant, you want and need the best possible care.
+You'll find that care at Children's National Hospital — U.S. News & World Report has ranked our neonatology program number 1 in the country for six years in a row.

 At Children’s National, our neonatal intensive care unit (NICU) is a Level IV NICU.
 As a Level IV NICU, we offer the highest level of care for premature and ill newborns, as designated by The American Academy of Pediatrics.
 This means we can: